bite-your-idols/Combiner/README.md

 # Combiner
 Combine a list of local or remote CSS and/or Javascript files into a single one with Sublime Text.
+Now, it can also minify CSS, Javascript and/or HTML files using online minifiers.

 ## How to use